Package Leaflet: Information for the User

 Infections

-When taking this medicine, the risk of contracting viral, fungal and bacterial infections is higher, and these infections may be more severe.
+When receiving treatment with this medicine, the risk of viral, fungal, and bacterial infections is higher, and these infections can be more severe.
 See also section 4.

-Before starting treatment, inform your doctor if you have had or not chickenpox, shingles or hepatitis B (a liver disease caused by a virus).
+Before starting treatment, tell your doctor if you have had chickenpox, shingles, or hepatitis B (a liver disease caused by a virus).
+If you think you have an infection, tell your doctor immediately.

-If you have a hereditary mutation in the NUDT15 gene (a gene involved in the breakdown of mercaptopurine in the body), you have a higher risk of infections and hair loss, and in this case, your doctor may give you a lower dose.
+If you have an inherited mutation in the NUDT15 gene (a gene involved in the breakdown of mercaptopurine in the body), you have a higher risk of infection and hair loss, and your doctor may give you a lower dose.

 Sun and ultraviolet light